Attenborosaurus: Description

-Judging by the holotype, which is the partial remains of one single specimen, the length of the animal was about 4.3 m.
-Much like its plesiosaur cousins, it was piscivorous.
+The length of the holotype individual was about 4.3 m.
+Much like other plesiosaurs, it was piscivorous.
 From the skin impression found with the bones, which was later destroyed, it is presumed that the creature had membranous skin, devoid of any significantly large scales, probably for decreasing water resistances.

 Classification

 The following cladogram follows an analysis by Benson & Druckenmiller (2014).